lowply/keynote-lowply/README.md

 # A keynote theme for lowply

-This is my peronal theme for presentations.
+This is my personal theme for presentations.

 ## Installation